-‘Kadinbudu Köfte’ is originates from Sivas city of Turkey.
-I always ask the locals about their local dishes history.
-Why they choose that name or what is the story behind that dish kind of thing.
-I curious because I believe a local dish always carries stories behind its name and I love learning new things about local foods.
-It gives massive information about the culture and the city identity.
-This one had no exception and probably ‘Kadinbudu Köfte’ dish name is the strangest Turkish dish name I have ever heard of when I first taste it.
+‘Kadinbudu Köfte’ originates from Sivas city of Turkey.
+I always ask the locals about their local dishs’ history.
+Why did they choose that name or what is the story behind that dish?
+I am curious because I believe a local dish always carries stories behind its name and I love learning new things about local foods.
+It gives massive information about the culture and the city’s identity.
+This one had no exception and probably the ‘Kadinbudu Köfte‘ dish name is the strangest Turkish dish name I have ever heard of when I first taste it.

-When I ask the locals about the story of the ‘Kadınbudu Köfte’ dish, I found out a funny information.
-They call it ‘Kadınbudu Köfte’ because the meatball shape looks like a woman thigh.
-Actually it is look like a woman thigh.
+When I ask the locals about the story of the ‘Kadınbudu Köfte’ dish, I found out funny information.
+They call it ‘Kadınbudu Köfte’ because the meatball shape looks like a woman’s thigh.
+Actually, it looks like a woman’s thigh.
 As you see, even a local meatball dish has a story.
 As you know Turkey is full of history and most of the cities are as famous as Istanbul.
 Sivas city is one of them.

 Where to eat?

 If you ever visit Sivas, try ‘3N Sofra‘ restaurant.
-They are making great ‘Kadinbudu Köfte’ dish.
-I have received below recipe from its chef.
+They are making a great ‘Kadinbudu Köfte’ dish.
+I have received the below recipe from its chef.
 I hope you like it.

 - 500 gr ground beef